[Image: Getty Images]

 An “industry mindset”

 Another panelist, Sonika Johri, works as an application engineer at IonQ, a hardware developer for trapped-ion quantum computers and systems.
 Her personal “long-term vision” on quantum education, she said, was that universities would end up having quantum engineering departments, similar to those of other engineering disciplines.
-But “industry needs skilled workers right now,” she said, which makes interdisciplinary work to beef up the technical skill of quantum workers already in industry.”
+But “industry needs skilled workers right now,” she said, which makes it essential to focus on interdisciplinary work to beef up the technical skill of quantum workers already in industry.

 One challenge, Johri said, was “going from a research mindset to an industry mindset.”
 Often, she suggested, researchers are focused on writing papers and theoretical issues, while industry needs an emphasis on real-world performance and systems thinking.
 And “you might not need the same kind of quantum mechanics for quantum computing as you do for quantum sensing,” according to Johri.